Table of Contents

 You may encounter plenty of different recipes; mine is an easy one, especially if you are just learning the art of baking cookies.
 They only call for a few simple products: flour, butter, powdered sugar, eggs, but they do require a surprise ingredient, a hard-boiled egg yolk, which gives them a wonderful texture and finish.

-It is a very simple recipe, but watch out for a few hidden traps:
+It is a very simple recipe, but follow these suggestions for success:

-- Use a 3 cm diameter hollow flower cookie cutter, or make the hole yourself with a straw.
+- Use a flower cookie cutter and cut out your cookies and make the hole yourself with a straw;

 - Let them cool down completely before dusting with powdered sugar.

-Once cooled and dusted with powders sugar, Canestrelli keep up to 2 weeks in an airtight container.
-I am sure you will eat them all much earlier!
+Once cooled and dusted with powdered sugar, canestrelli keep up to 2 weeks in an airtight container.
+However, I am sure you will eat them all much earlier!